Rahulr16184/my-portfolio/README.md

 - **Background Gradients:** Select from a variety of beautiful, pre-designed background gradients, each with unique light and dark mode variants.
 - **Light/Dark Mode:** A seamless theme switcher for user preference.

-### AI-Powered Assistance
-- **Tagline Suggestions:** Utilizes **Genkit** and the Gemini AI model to suggest creative and professional taglines for your profile based on your name, role, and skills.

 ### Modern & Animated UI
 - **Professional Design:** Built with **ShadCN UI** components and **Tailwind CSS** for a clean, modern, and aesthetically pleasing interface.
 - **Responsive Layout:** The entire application, from the public portfolio to the admin panel, is fully responsive and optimized for desktop, tablet, and mobile devices.